Beyond Accuracy: A Stability-Aware Metric for Multi-Horizon Forecasting: Experiments

-To quantify the improvement in forecast stability in an alternative way, we compute the sample variance of the forecasts targeting the same future timestamp across different forecast origins.
-Specifically, for each target timestamp $t$ in the test set, we collect all forecasts $\hat{y}_{t|s}$, $t-h\leq s \leq t-1$ and calculate their variance
+To quantify the improvement in forecast stability, for each time series we compute the variance of the mean forecast trajectories targeting the same future timestamp across different forecast origins.
+Concretely, for each forecast origin we take the ensemble mean across the $k = 30$ sample paths as the point representative of the predictive distribution.
+Specifically, for each target timestamp $t$ in the test set, we collect all ensemble mean forecasts $\hat{y}_{t|s}$, $t-h\leq s \leq t-1$ and calculate their variance

 where $\bar{\hat{y}}$ is the average of forecasts $\hat{y}_{t|s}$ over $t-h \leq s \leq t-1$.
 We then average over all target timestamps $t$.
-This mean value measures the volatility of vertical forecasts.
+This mean value measures the variance of vertical forecasts.
 Lower values indicate that predictions for the same future point are stable throughout forecast origins.
-We then average this mean variance across all test time series to obtain an overall stability measurement.
-As a result, the vertical volatility (represented by \eqref{eq:vertical_variance}) of the AC-optimized model is only 8.9\% of that of the MLE-fitted model, with the former output forecasts whose variance is $4.1$ and the latter's forecasts having a much greater variance equal to $45.7$.